Pole Sports History

 On the 6-7 July 2019, we held the inaugural Australian Pole Sports Championships, the very first World Pole Sports Championships qualifying competition to be held in Australia.

-We established five state affiliations in August 2019, in New South Wales, Victoria, Australian Capital Territory, Tasmania and Queensland.
+We established five state affiliations in August 2019, in New South Wales, Victoria, Australian Capital Territory, Tasmania and Queensland and added Western Australia in 2021.

 The concept of Pole as a sport dates back to 2006, after pole became a popular fitness form in 2000 and pole competitions started gaining popularity.
 Competitions had little or no scoring or judging criteria, no way of consistently awarding points to those athlete that were technically and artistically superior, and rules consisted of very little in the way of guidance on what the judges were and were and were not looking for.